 The Akti Vouliagmeni Beach is a Blue Flag awarded beach.
 The beach occupies a 76-hectare site with a 650-meter coastline.
 There is also vast green space surrounding the beach equipped with tennis, volleyball and basketball courts, a children’s playground, umbrellas and sunbeds, changing rooms and a snack bar.
 The beach operates on an all-year round basis.
 High season price 5 Euros per person and low season price 2 Euros.

 Kavouri is a residential neighborhood located in the municipality of Vouliagmeni.
-It is a beautiful coastal region which provides easy and free access to the beach.
+It is a beautiful coastal region that provides easy and free access to the beach.
 It consists of Mikro and Megalo Kavouri, which stands for little and big Kavouri accordingly.
 Mikro Kavouri has a few fish taverns and cafeterias blessed with exceptional views of the Athenian Riviera.
-The natural piers made by stones are perfect to place your towel to sunbathe, after diving in the crystal clear waters.
+The natural piers made of stones are perfect to place your towel to sunbathe, after diving in the crystal clear waters.
 While in Mikro Kavouri you can find your own private spot, Megalo Kavouri is a large sandy coast with shallow waters, well crowded during the hot summer days.

-It is ideal for families or for those you enjoy some beach volley or beach tennis.
+It is ideal for families or for those who enjoy some beach volley or beach tennis.
 Facilities are quite limited in order to preserve public access, however there is a canteen serving from coffee and ice creams to delicious fresh seafood, as well as clean toilets available for customers use.